sccn/PowPowCAT/README.md

 ![PowPowCAT_logo.png](images/PowPowCAT_logo.png)

-The artwork by Mayumi and Makoto Miyakoshi
+The artwork is by Mayumi and Makoto Miyakoshi.
+All rights reserved.

 Download the current version (05/13/2021 updated)
 =================================================